 She sighed and glanced around at the café patrons.
 A few had phones out, chatter arising as the phones appeared to lack service.
 Ginger raised an eyebrow.

 She could just hear bits of the conversation by the door.
 Not enough to satisfy her, but enough to assure her that they wouldn’t be getting out for help.

 She watched the young auburn-haired woman with the puppy dog eyes head toward the window.
 Ginger uncrossed her arms and tucked a brown straggler into her ponytail.

 If she can go talk to him, so can I. She hurried around the counter.

-Neither the man nor the woman seemed to notice her until she stood directly behind them.
+It took her longer to reach the two than she anticipated.
+When she did reach them, neither the man nor the woman seemed to notice her until she stood directly behind them.
 Timothy and Anna.
 Ginger knew everyone’s names.

 No two people could look more different; he with his caramel-chocolate hair and pale blue eyes, and she with her auburn curls and bright green ones.
 Even Ginger couldn’t help noticing the contrast.

 Anna’s voice shook just a little.
 “Mine wouldn’t go through.
 It didn’t even ring.”